SWOT Analysis: How To Do One [With Template & Examples]

 In another small business example, let’s take a look at a SWOT analysis for a local boutique.

-A SWOT analysis example for a local boutique.
+SWOT analysis example for small business, boutique

 This shop might be well known in its neighborhood, but it also might take time to build an online presence or get its products in an online store.
+Because of this, some of its strengths and opportunities might relate to physical factors while weaknesses and threats might relate to online situations.

 How to Act on a SWOT Analysis